 The MDCG Guidance is not legally binding, but helps interpret the MDR paragraph.
 What we refer to in this article as software as a medical device, the MDCG Guidance refers to as Medical Device Software (MDSW).
 To help you decide whether your application is an MDSW (and therefore a medical device), the MDCG Guidance includes, among other things, a decision tree:

-MDCG Guidance decision tree: click to enlarge
+MDCG Guidance decision tree

 Types of apps/software as medical devices

-Within the MDR and MDCG guidance, a distinction can be made between three different types of software/apps as a medical device (or MDSW): 1.
-Accessories for a medical device If your software/app controls or influences another medical device (usually hardware), it may be an accessory for a medical device.
+If your software/app controls or influences another medical device (usually hardware), it may be an accessory for a medical device.
 The MDR defines this as follows:

 “Accessory to a medical device” means an article which, while not being in itself a medical device, is intended by the manufacturer to be used together with one or more specified medical devices and which specifically enables their intended purpose(s) […]

-The controlling software is therefore itself also a medical device.
-2. Standalone medical device If your software/app independently has its own medical purpose, it is a standalone medical device.
-For example, an app that provides therapy recommendations based on certain input values is a standalone medical device.
-The majority of DiGA will fall into this category.
-3. Part of a medical device Certain software is an integral part of the medical device.
+Certain software is an integral part of the medical device.
 Therefore, the software does not have to be reclassified on its own.
 This includes, in particular, embedded software, such as the software/firmware of a blood pressure monitor.
 An app is unlikely to fall into this category because it runs on a smartphone, which is not itself a medical device.
 Depending on the type, slightly different regulations apply under the MDR, which we will not discuss in detail here.

 Frequent uncertainties

 When evaluating whether a medical device is present, there are some typical ambiguities.
-We will resolve some of these here: Communication data storage:
+We will resolve some of these here:

 A chat or video call solution is generally not a medical device.
 The purpose is purely for communication.
 This also applies, for example, to pure data storage/documentation.
 The MDCG Guidance is very clear on this: “Storage, archival, communication simple search is not medical product”.
-Influence of the operating system, runtime environment and “location” of the software:

 Whether your software runs on a remote server, on a smartphone, on Android or Windows, none of this has any influence on the decision as to whether it is a medical device.
 As described above: the intended purpose is what counts.
 Possible patient risk:

 The risk of your app/software causing harm to a patient is not relevant.
 The probability and severity of possible medical harm have no influence on whether your app is a medical device.
 The following line of argument is not helpful: “Our app can only cause very minor harm.
 Therefore, it should not be a medical device.”
 However, if the purpose is to treat an illness, then we are still talking about a medical device.
-Indirect vs. direct damage:

 It is often assumed that certain apps are not medical devices because they ‘only provide decision support’ for the doctor or patient.
 In the end, the doctor or patient still decides how to proceed.
 Therefore, it should not be a medical device?
 This argument is also not helpful.
 If your app gives therapy recommendations, the medical purpose is the “therapy of a disease” and thus a medical device.
 And that’s the right way to be: a doctor who is overworked or a patient who is tired tends to trust his software tool more and more.
 Certain recommendations may no longer be questioned, and potentially wrong decisions with serious consequences could be made.
 So, to the extent that they are intended for the treatment of diabetes, the following products are also medical devices: a physical insulin pump, an app for controlling an insulin pump, or even just an app that provides specific dose recommendations for injecting insulin.
-Software user: patient, doctor or layperson: Just because your app is not used by a doctor or patient does not mean that it is not a medical device.
-For example, a mother could help her child with limited mobility to manage an illness.
-To do this, the mother might use software.
-However, she has no medical training and is not a patient herself.
-Nevertheless, the purpose is therapy.
-This means there is a risk that the therapy will be carried out incorrectly, and so the application is morally a medical device.
-Comparison with other apps on the market

 Another favorite argument is to compare with other apps on the market: “App XY is in the App Store, has the same functionality as our app and is not a medical device.”
 Why do we have to be a medical device then?”
 Comparing your app to other apps also doesn’t help here.
 There are many apps on the market that should actually be classified as medical devices, but aren’t.
 However, this doesn’t allow any conclusions to be drawn about your own app.
 Often, the manufacturers of such apps have acted out of pure ignorance.
 In the event of a lawsuit/cease and desist letter, however, they are vulnerable.
 If you want to build a stable business with your app, you should comply with the law.